pairshaped/curlingio-docs/docs/getting-started/support-and-feedback.md

 slug: /getting-started/support
 ---

-We offer three options for help and support with Curling I/O.
+We offer three options available for help and support with Curling I/O.

 ## Online Documentation

 Our online documentation and F.A.Q. should be your first stop if you're having trouble with one of our features.

 You're on our online documentation site right now!
+Documentation topics are found in the left hand navigation.

 ## Email Support